paul-hammant/tbd/content/5-min-overview/index.md

 ### Checking out / cloning

-All developers that contribute to a binary application/service in a team clone and checkout from the trunk.
+All developers in a team that work on a application/service, clone and checkout from the trunk.
 They will update/pull/sync from that branch a many times a day, knowing that the build within it works perfectly.
-Their fast source-control system means that there delays are a matter of a few seconds for this operation.
+Their fast source-control system means that their delays are a matter of a few seconds for this operation.
 They are now integrating their team-mates commits on an hour by hour basis.

 ### Committing